larpchronicles/rules/rules-topics/04_combat.md

 ---
 Casting a spell is an act of will and physical effort combined, gathering the energy that the caster has prepared in their memory and then throwing it out into the world.
 In LARP Chronicles, a spell’s energy is represented by a "spell packet", a small bundle of cloth, usually filled with bird seed, that is thrown at, or touched against other participants, in order to use your magic.

-When casting a spell, first you must have a spell packet in hand.
+When casting a spell, first you must have a spell packet in a free hand.
 Then, you cast the spell by stating the incant, each spell having its own unique incant, and then either touching the packet to the intended target, or throwing it.
 If your spell packet strikes a target successfully, they are affected as per the spell’s description, unless they are capable of resisting the magic.

+A "Free Hand" in this instance means that the hand holding the spell packet may not be holding any other in-game or tagged items.
+I.E., no swords, shields, potions, and such.
+You may hold multiple spell packets in the same hand and still cast, as they are not considered in-game items.

 You must be careful when casting spells, because if an enemy is within reach, or they have a ranged weapon, you risk your spell being disrupted mid-cast if they manage to strike you with a weapon blow, or if you take damage from any source during the incant.
 If your spell is disrupted, it is lost and you must complete a rest to recover it.

+If you fail to correctly incant the spell, do not worry, though the spell doesn't work, you do not consume any mana, and must simply start the spell over.

 Some spells require a "X count" to cast where X may be three or five.
 This is always intended to be X number of seconds.